 Let’s see an example.
 The designers behind NYC Pride pass the dynamic gradients test with flying colors.
 They sprinkled image overlays with color transition animations for extra flare.
 You can’t scroll the homepage.
 So, you end up playing with the gradients until you see all of them.
 And this is just the right time for you to get interested in what these guys actually do.
 Well done!

 This year, card designs and minimalist layouts were among web design standards.
 Along with these web design trends 2018, designers stuck to the basics of sharp grid angles and strict block organization.
-In line with the change of web design standards and the breaking of the grid, web designers of 2018 are ready to go an extra mile to round the corners and embrace oblique, organic shapes.
+In line with the change of web design standards and the breaking of the grid, web designers of 2018 are ready to go the extra mile to round the corners and embrace oblique, organic shapes.

 As you can see, it’s all about making the website a dynamic space with its own personality.
-By embracing the organic, more spherical shapes, designers add motion to static pages and interconnect the elements of the page.
+By embracing organic, more spherical shapes, designers add motion to static pages and interconnect the elements of the page.
 Moreover, organic shapes give their creators more freedom.
-As all in nature, organic shapes are imperfect, irregular and asymmetrical.
+As with all in nature, organic shapes are imperfect, irregular, and asymmetrical.
 And they’re not uniform.
 Every shape is unique and evolves over time.

 This is the concept that web designers learned from nature and added to web design trends 2018.
-Organic, oblique shapes support broken grids and create the more immersive, palpable journeys for website guests.
+Organic, oblique shapes support broken grids and create more immersive, palpable journeys for website guests.

 Designing your website, you’re free to measure the degree to which you embrace this trend.
-By mixing straight lines and geometric shapes with the more organic ones, you can create a unique mix of the two that becomes characteristic of your website.
+By mixing straight lines and geometric shapes with more organic ones, you can create a unique mix of the two that becomes characteristic of your website.
 For example, take a look at how creatively and subtly Symodd designers rounded hexagons and other shapes: